OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 #### 3. GitHub and git basics

-The documentations of the OEO development, its discussion and version control all take place on GitHub.
-Therefore, it is necesarry to be familiar with versioning control via [git](https://git-scm.com/) and GitHub as a platform.
+The documentation of the OEO development, its discussion and version control all take place on GitHub.
+Therefore, it is necessary to be familiar with versioning control via [git](https://git-scm.com/) and GitHub as a platform.

 - GitHub provides a helpful guide for the [first steps with your GitHub account](https://docs.github.com/de/get-started/onboarding/getting-started-with-your-github-account).
 - There, you can also learn, how to [set up git](https://docs.github.com/en/get-started/quickstart/set-up-git).